scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-records.md

 That is to say, an array of records is not a mapping from one type to another, such as from strings to numbers.
 The above record has exactly three fields: _x_, _y_, and _z_, and they have fixed types: `int64`, `float64`, and `string`.
 A mapping could have a variable set of keys, but the value type would have to be uniform.

-If you _try_ to mix field types in [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html) (ultimately from [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html)), the union of all sets of fields will be assumed, and any that aren't filled in every item will be presumed "missing."
+If you _try_ to mix field types in {func}`ak.from_iter` (ultimately from {class}`ak.ArrayBuilder`), the union of all sets of fields will be assumed, and any that aren't filled in every item will be presumed "missing."

 ```{code-cell} ipython3
 array = ak.Array([